nxp-imx/keyctl_caam/README.md

     -s means it will generate a black key from random with the size given in the next argument -t means it will generate a black key from a plaintext given in the next argument
     <key_val> is the size or the plaintext based on the previous argument (<key_mode>)
+    <text_type> can be -h or -p (default argument is -p)
+    -h generate a black key from the hex text that is provided in previous argument.
+    -p generate a black key from the plain text that is provided in previous argument

 ```

 ## 2.2 Import a black key from a blob